sharris-umass/oe_fst/README.md

 # **Old English Nouns**
 ___

-AIM: Improved parsing of Old English nouns and noun phrases.
+AIM: NLP parser of Old English.

 TAKES: a sentence in Old English \
 RETURNS: all nouns